MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-web-content-filtering.md

 ## Limitations
 - There's currently no end-user notification on blocks, either from the client or the browser.
-- Admins aren't allowed to configure their own Internet traffic acquisition profiles for the client.
+- No admin configurable traffic acquisition profile.
-    - The client traffic acquisition policy includes TCP ports 80/443 for all valid FQDNs only.
+    - The client traffic acquisition policy includes TCP over IPv4 for ports 80/443 for all valid FQDNs only.
-    - There's no support for UDP, no L3/4 filtering support, and standard ports are assumed for HTTP/S traffic.
 - Only FQDN-based filtering is currently supported.
 URL based filtering isn't yet supported.
 - "Remote Network" or "Branch" connectivity scenarios aren't supported.
-- Users aren't allowed to block access to all websites by default.
 - Traffic acquisition profile only acquires HTTP/S TCP over ports 80/443 via FQDN.
 In other words, no IP-based acquisition.
+- No support for UDP traffic acquisition / handling (including QUIC).
+- No support for L3/4 filtering.
 - No captive portal support.
 - No TLS termination (it is in EAP).
-- Must disable QUIC in the browser.

 ## Next steps
 - [Learn about the traffic dashboard](concept-traffic-dashboard.md)